10shubham1/OCR/README.md

 # OCR

-Use main.py as main program & Only Program(Others are just test progeams)
+Use main.py as main program & Only Program(Others are just test programs)

-Also Tesseract Should be installed on Computer
+Also Google Tesseract Should be installed on Computer